 The main objective of the summit was to stop the destruction of various natural resources and to handle pollution which is affecting the planet.
 And the condition of the global environment and its association between economics, science, and the environment in a political context.
 105 countries participated in the Earth Summit, for this development.

-UNFCCC – United Nation Framework Convention on Climate Change
+UNFCCC – United Nations Framework Convention on Climate Change

 The UNFCCC secretariat (UN Climate Change) was established in 1992 when countries adopted the United Nations Framework Convention on Climate Change (UNFCCC).